warp-contracts/academy/redstone-academy-docs/docs/pst/smartweave-in-browser/preparations.md

 });

-export const smartweave: SmartWeave = SmartWeaveWebFactory.memCachedBased(arweave).build();
+export const smartweave: SmartWeave = SmartWeaveWebFactory.memCachedBased(arweave).useArweaveGateway().build();
 ```

 This time, we are using SDK's `SmartWeaveWebFactory` instead of `SmartWeaveNodeFactory` which will be safe to use in a web environment.
+Additionally, as we are in are in the test environment, we need to indicate that we don't want to use the default RedStone gateway (if you would like to switch to mainnet - just delete this factory method).
 Remember to export them as we will use them in a store for our app.

 ## 🆔 Indicating contract id